 Finance companies and banks ask for a down payment to help reduce their risk.
 A down payment serves this purpose in two ways.

 First, it puts some of the risk on you instead of placing it all on the lender.
-If you fail to make the payments on your loan, you lose that down payment.
+If you fail to make the loan payment, you lose that down payment.

-The second reason for a down payment is that it reduces the amount owed in case the lender has to repossess the car.
+The second reason for a down payment on a car is that it reduces the amount owed in case the lender has to repossess the car.
 If you can no longer afford the payments, the lender will take the car and sell it.

 Since vehicles depreciate, they are not worth as much as when you bought it.
 It can be difficult for the lender to get back all the money owed when the car is sold unless a down payment has already reduced the loan below the car’s value.